 componentWillMount: this is a React event that fired right before the component is rendered.
 There are various event similar to this one like componentDidMount which fire immediately after the component is rendered.

 render: this is the function the renders the final HTML to the DOM.
 Inside this render function I am calling the child component TwitterList and passing that component the tweets array from the state.
+The second parameter is where in the DOM you want the component to be attached to.

 This component takes the tweets from the parent Twitter-Feed component and create the DOM container which is a DIV and then makes a call to its child to create a single tweet component.